 The first step in this recipe is to beat the egg whites with cream of tartar and vanilla with an electric mixer on medium high speed until soft peaks form (tips curl).

 Sift together Swerve sweetener and cake flour into a medium bowl, then sift one fourth of the mixture into the beaten egg whites and fold in gently.
 Repeat, folding in remaining flour mixture by fourths.
+Note: If you don't want to use the Swerve, just sift the cake flour for this step.

 Pour batter into an ungreased 10-inch tube pan.
 (I love that I didn't have to grease the pan; so much easier.)